HunterStevens/labs-engineering-standards/docs/topics/aws.md

 * Amplify
     * Front-end hosting of Single Page Apps (SPA) only
 * Elastic Beanstalk
+    * Data Science API deployments only
 * Sagemaker
+    * Data Science only

 All others are prohibited from use.